 - Pretty cool, right?
-If I use the syntax received greater than let’s put in February 6th 2021, it will return all emails received after February 6th, 2021.
+If I use the syntax received greater than June 1st 2023, it will return all emails received after June 1st 2023.

-For more information about search syntax and operators, visit Microsoft website.
+For more information about search syntax and operators, visit the Microsoft website.

-That’s how you can use search in outlook to find emails really fast.
+That’s how you can use search in Outlook to find emails quickly.